An experimental apparatus consisting of a large grey console unit (2019.ph.833.1) and a separate transmitter/ receiver coil (2019.ph.833.2).

 The horizontal loop method emerged in the 1970s and was used in the mid-1980s.
 Its technology was easier to use than the previous vertical loop method and provided a more detailed map of conductive features in the ground.

 The applied geophysics group at the University of Toronto Department of Physics was a leading centre for developing and disseminating the technology of electronic surveying.
-Table top experiments such as these were a critical feature of teaching in this area.
+Table top experiments such as these were a important feature of teaching in this area.

 Field instruments are often too sensitive, or otherwise impractical, to operate in an urban environment.

-• Donated to UTSIC
+- Donated to UTSIC